 Audits, investigations, and harassment▲

 These efforts and follow-up investigations helped lead to the quiet removal of first one and later the other of two directors from the YCIAS.
-(The latter director reportedly later complained he had been deposed by a “coup.”)
-But the ousted directors’ paranoid, sadistic staff remained and reinfected their replacements, while collegial silence allowed both men to return and rise again — with evident renewed vengeance and a need for someone or something to take it out on.
+(The latter director — Gaddis Smith — reportedly later complained he had been deposed by a “coup.”)
+Unfortunately, the ousted directors’ paranoid, sadistic staff and their corrupt allies in the University’s middle management remained and reinfected next director, while collegial silence allowed both men to return and rise again — with evident renewed vengeance and a need for someone or something to take it out on.
 The YCIAS then seemed to turn their guns almost exclusively on me.

 In the ostentatiously collegial atmosphere of Yale there was never much that anyone could do about the grumbling chairmen, who hadn't merely tenure, but almost clubby relationships among one another.
 So the YCIAS directors continued to deceive the chairmen as necessary and wait them out — wait for summer, wait for leaves of absence, wait for them to move on from their chairmanships.
 As the years wore on, the chairmen who knew me and the truth of the YCIAS left Yale, retired, or simply tired of the hassle and resigned abruptly.
 Meanwhile, my co-workers who hadn't already been driven away were easily intimidated (no tenure, of course).
 It got so that when a faculty member complained of his own accord about the YCIAS, the YCIAS thought I was behind it — I should have had such influence!